Imagine hearing a voice before seeing the individual.

 For more information about the project and to become a voice donor or a voice recipient, visit the website VocalIiD.org.
 If you have been blessed to have an understandable voice, Iâ€™d like to challenge you to become a voice donor and potentially change someoneâ€™s life.

-For more of information about how I deliver motivational presentations with a synthesized voice, please visit my speaker site.If you enjoyed this post, consider buying me a cafe mocha.
+For more of information about how I deliver motivational presentations with a synthesized voice, please visit my speaker site.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.